plausible/docs/docs/manual-link-tagging.md

 `ref`, `source`, `utm_source`, `utm_medium`, `utm_campaign`, `utm_content` and `utm_term` query parameters are all valid and supported.

-:::note
-All referral sources including UTM and other query parameters are counted only when they start a new session on your site.
-This is why you don't see all the referral sources of your own visits if you click to test several different UTM tagged links at the same time
+:::tip Referral sources are counted only when they start a new session This is why you don't see all the referral sources of your own visits if you for instance click to test several different UTM tagged links at the same time.
+You would need to start a new session by using a different browser, a different IP address or a different device for the new source to be included in the report
 :::

 ## How to UTM tag links in your marketing campaigns